-Date Action By or With Whom Taken Manual Ref. § Column 5 Fri Jan 1 First day voters may submit an application for a ballot by mail (ABBM), for an Annual ABBM, or for a Federal Postcard Application (FPCA).
-City Secretary 16.51 120 th GENERAL ELECTION Wed Jan 13 FIRST DAY FOR FILING APPLICATION for place on ballot.
-This is the 30 th day before filing deadline.
-City Secretary 11.05 108 th Jan 13 FIRST DAY FOR FILING DECLARATION OF WRITE-IN CANDIDACY.
-City Secretary 11.10 108 th Fri Jan 15 Last day for timely filing of semi-annual report of contributions and expenditures.
-City Secretary 18.05 106 th Mon Jan 18- Feb 12 Recommended period for CALLING ELECTION AND POSTING NOTICE OF ELECTION on bulletin board.
-Mayor ^[1] 10.02 10.03 10.04 10.12 103 rd thru 78 th Mon Feb 1 LAST DAY for small city in small county to provide secretary of state notice of intent to use exception to accessibility requirements or show undue burden, if required.
-90 th day is on Sun.
-This action is extended to Mon, Feb 1 (89 th day).
-City Secretary 7.07(d), (e), (f) 90 th (89 th) Tue Feb 9 If the candidate dies on or before Feb 9 (day before the 2 nd day before filing deadline, in other words, the 3 rd day before the filing deadline), the City Secretary MUST remove candidate's name from ballot.
-City Secretary 11.25(a) 81 st NOTE - If a candidate dies after this date but on or before the filing deadline, the City Secretary MAY choose to remove the candidate's name from the ballot, in which case the filing deadline is extended to the 5 th day after the regular filing deadline. - .
-GENERAL ELECTION Fri Feb 12 STATUTORY LAST DAY FOR ORDERING ELECTION. ^[2] Mayor ^[1] 10.04 78 th Feb 12 LAST DAY FOR FILING APPLICATION FOR PLACE ON BALLOT (must be received by 5 p.m.).
+Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Jan 24- Fri Feb 18 Recommended period and statutory deadline for ORDERING ELECTION.
+Note: Sometimes the phrase "calling" election is used.
+Mayor [endnote 3] 6.03 103rd thru 78th Mon Feb 7 LAST DAY for small city in small county to provide secretary of state notice of intent to use exception to accessibility requirements or show undue burden, if required.
+90th day is on Sun.
+This action is extended to Mon.
+City Secretary 5.25(c) 90th (89th) Tue Feb 15 If the candidate dies on or before Feb 15 (day before the 2nd day before filing deadline, in other words, the 3rd day before the filing deadline), the City Secretary MUST remove candidate's name from ballot.
+Note: If a candidate dies after this date but on or before the filing deadline, see endnote 4.
+City Secretary 6.23(c) 81st Fri Feb 18 GENERAL ELECTION STATUTORY LAST DAY FOR ORDERING ELECTION [endnote 2].
+Mayor [endnote 3] 6.03 78th Feb 18 LAST DAY FOR FILING APPLICATION FOR PLACE ON BALLOT (must be received by 5 p.m.).
 City Secretary's office should stay open until 5 p.m.
-City Secretary 11.05(a) 11.06 78 th NOTE - If a candidate dies after February 9 but on or before the filing deadline, the City Secretary MAY choose to remove the candidate's name from the ballot, in which case the filing deadline is extended to the 5 th day after the regular filing deadline.
-11.05(b) Feb 12 Recommended LAST DAY FOR NOTICE DESIGNATING ELECTION PRECINCTS AND POLLING PLACES.
-City Council 3.07 78 th Mon Feb 15 Recommended beginning date for preliminary work on appointment of election judges.
-City Secretary 4.08 75 th
+Note: If a candidate dies after February 15 but on or before the filing deadline, see endnote 4.
+City Secretary 2.14 6.23(c) 78th Feb 18 Recommended LAST DAY FOR NOTICE DESIGNATING ELECTION PRECINCTS AND POLLING PLACES.
+City Council 5.42(d) 78th Feb 18 Recommended first day to provide 4- DAY NOTICE OF DRAWING to candidate.
+Note: Only written notice by mail is required 4 days before the drawing, but phone or email notice should follow the same timeline.
+City Secretary 6.22(a)(2) 78th Mon Feb 21 Recommended beginning date for preliminary work on appointment of election judges.
+Note: When this date falls on Presidents' Day, a state holiday (3rd Mon in Feb), these recommended actions may be taken if the city secretary's office is open.
+City Secretary 7.01 75th